cosmolee/rails_tutorial_programming_environment/Instructions.md

-*CLOSE* terminal window completely and open a new terminal window, you should now be running the new environment.
+After making the .bashrc file edits,  *CLOSE*  the terminal window completely and open a new terminal window, you should now be running the new environment.
 Confirm RVM loaded correctly:

     $ type rvm | head -1